aws-neuron/aws-neuron-sdk/neuron-intro/FAQ.rst

 Q: What is the licensing
 ~~~~~~~~~~~~~~~~~~~~~~~~

-See the :ref:`license-dicumentation` and :ref:`license-summary-docs-samples` files
+See the :ref:`license-documentation` and :ref:`license-summary-docs-samples` files
 for our project's licensing.
 We will ask you to confirm the licensing of
 your contribution.